Degenerations of Grassmannians via lattice configurations II: Application in degeneration of curves and linear series

 \subsection{Preliminaries}

 We recall the notion of limit linear series on a nodal curve in a \textit{regular smoothing family}, and briefly explain its connection with linked Grassmannians.
 Unless otherwise stated, all definitions in this subsection are from \cite{osserman2019limit}.
-We also refer~\cite[\S~4]{he2023degenerations} for a more generalized and detailed illustration, and use the notation thereof. \begin{defn} We say that a flat and proper family $\pi\colon X\rightarrow \spec(R)$ of curves is a \textit{regular smoothing family} if (1) $X$ is regular and the generic fiber $X_\eta$ is smooth; (2) the special fiber $X_0$ of $\pi$ is a (split) nodal curve; and (3) $\pi$ admits sections through every component of $X_0$. \end{defn}
+We also refer~\cite[\S~4]{he2023degenerations} for a more generalized and detailed illustration, and use the notation thereof. \begin{defn} We say that a flat and proper family $\varphi\colon X\rightarrow \spec(R)$ of curves is a \textit{regular smoothing family} if (1) $X$ is regular and the generic fiber $X_\eta$ is smooth; (2) the special fiber $X_0$ of $\varphi$ is a (split) nodal curve; and (3) $\varphi$ admits sections through every component of $X_0$. \end{defn}

 Note that condition (3) is satisfied automatically if $R$ is complete by \cite[Proposition 10.1.40(a)]{liu2002algebraic}.
 Let $G$ be the dual graph of $X_0$ and $Z_v$ the irreducible component of $X_0$ corresponding to $v\in V(G)$.
 The set of multidegrees on $X_0$ is in one-to-one correspondence with the set of divisors on $G$ in a natural way.
 We say that a multidegree $w$ is obtained from $w'$ by a \textit{twist} at $v\in V(G)$ if the divisor associated to $w$ is obtained from $w'$ as follows: if $v'$ is adjacent to $v$, we increase the degree of $w'$ at $v'$ by one; we decrease the degree of $w'$ at $v$ by the number of vertices adjacent to $v$.
 In this case, we also say that $w'$ is obtained from $w$ by a \textit{negative twist} at $v$.
-Geometrically, if a line bundle $\mathscr L$ on $X$ has multidegree $w$ on $X_0$, then $w$ twisted (resp. negatively twisted) at $v$ is the multidegree of $\mathscr L(Z_v)$ (resp. $\mathscr L(-Z_v)$).
-Note that the twist is commutative, and twisting all vertices of $G$ preserves $w$.
+Geometrically, if a line bundle $\mathscr L$ on $X$ has multidegree $w$ on $X_0$, then $w$ twisted (resp. negatively twisted) at $v$ is the multidegree of $\mathscr L(Z_v)$ (resp. $\mathscr L(-Z_v)$), that is, the multidegree of $\mathscr L$ twisted (resp. negatively twisted) by the irreducible component of $X_0$ corresponding to $v$.
+Note that the twist of $w$ is commutative, and twisting all vertices of $G$ preserves $w$.

 \begin{defn} A multidegree $w$ is \textbf{concentrated} on $v$ if there is an ordering on $V(G)$ starting at $v$, and such that for each subsequent vertex $v'$, we have that $w$ becomes negative in vertex $v'$ after taking the composition of the negative twists at all previous vertices. \end{defn}